 Mohawk College Mathematics Awards

-For deserving projects in mathematics or statistics, one junior and one senior level.
+Two awards of $50 each for deserving projects in mathematics or statistics, one junior award and one senior award.

 Mohawk College Computer Science & Information Technology Excellence Awards